-EKITER is an entrepreneurial ecosystem based on a collaborative platform that promotes entrepreneurial projects in an initial phase, linking entrepreneurs, backers or sponsors, collaborators (mentors, designers, developers, external services, etc.) and institutions, and all this minimizing bureaucracy.
+EKITER is an entrepreneurial ecosystem based on a collaborative platform that promotes entrepreneurial projects in an initial phase, linking entrepreneurs, patrons or sponsors, collaborators (mentors, designers, developers, external services, organisations, etc.) and all this minimising bureaucracy.

 Registering as an EKITER user is free.

-The minimum requirement to be able to create projects, finance, or act as a collaborator in EKITER is to be over 18 years old and validate the basic information in your profile (KYC-Know Your Customer) to prove that these data are correct.
+The minimum requirement to be able to create projects, finance, or act as a collaborator in EKITER is to be of legal age and validate the basic information in your profile (KYC-Know Your Customer) to prove that these data are correct.

-Each entrepreneurial team establishes the level of access and confidentiality they want for their project.
+Each Entrepreneurial Team establishes the level of access and confidentiality they wish for their project.
 The information that is freely visible on the Platform is not confidential.

-An entrepreneurial project starts with a total of 100,000 reward units, which we will call indistinctly points or tokens of that project.
-The project's entrepreneurs initially distribute them among themselves as they see fit, which will be set out, together with the project's management and administration rules, in a Participants' Agreement document, the model for which is provided by the Platform.
+An entrepreneurial project starts with a total of 100,000 reward units which we will call tokens of that project.
+The project promoters initially distribute them among themselves as they see fit, which will be set out, together with the rules for the management and administration of the project, in a Participants' Agreement, the model for which is provided by the Platform.

-When a project needs external funding, it launches a petition at EKITER that we call a campaign.
-In a campaign, money is requested and offered as a reward a number of points from that project that are added to the points the project had previously, either originally (every project starts with a 100,000 points or tokens) or from a previous campaign.
-Backers/sponsors who make a contribution become participants in the entrepreneurial project.
+When a project needs external funding, it launches a petition in EKITER which we call a campaign.
+In a campaign, money is requested and a number of tokens from that project is offered as a reward to be added to the ones the project had before, either originally (every project starts with a 100.000 tokens grant) or for a previous campaign.
+Patrons or sponsors who make a contribution become participants in the entrepreneurial project.

-When someone is needed to help as a collaborato in the project, the entrepreneurial team can select one of the offers offered on the Platform or publish an offer on the Platform.
-The reward for their contribution can be money, points or a combination of these.
-When there is a compensation with points either total or partial, the collaborator becomes a Participant.
+When someone is needed as a partner in the project, the Entrepreneurial Team can select one of the offers offered on the Platform or publish an offer on the Platform.
+The reward for their contribution can be in money, tokens or mixed.
+When there is compensation with tokens, either total or partial, the collaborator becomes a participant.

-Points or tokens are units of reward for participation in an entrepreneurial project.
+Tokens are units of reward for participation in an entrepreneurial project.
 These reward units are converted into rights when a project is successfully closed and leads to the creation of a company.
-The number of shares that would correspond to each partner in the company is proportional to the number or points of each participant in relation to the total points or tokens of the project at the time of the constitution of the company, as it appears in the Participants Agreement to which all participants have adhered.
+The number of shares that would correspond to each partner in the company is proportional to the number of tokens of each participant in relation to the total tokens of the project at the time of the constitution of the company, as it appears in the Participants Agreement to which all participants have adhered.

-No. Each project has its own points or tokens that are specific to one project and often have a different assessment from those of another project.
+No. Each project has its own tokens that are specific to one project and often have a different valuation from those of another project.

-The entrepreneurial team manages the project based on the Participant Agreement document that can be found in EKITER's platform database.
+The Entrepreneurial Team manages the project based on the Participant Agreement model that can be found in EKITER's platform database.

-All the financing and point exchange processes between participants that are carried out on the Platform are based on the use of a distributed and encrypted database that guarantees the security and traceability of all the operations carried out on the Platform.
+All financing and token exchange processes between participants carried out on the Platform are based on the use of a distributed and encrypted database that guarantees the security and traceability of all operations carried out on the Platform.

-No. However, the entrepreneurial team can contact external services to EKITER that are announced in the Platform and that can provide legal and fiscal support to write their statutes, the Partnership Agreement, administrative procedures, new investments, etc.
+No. However, the Entrepreneurial Team can contact external services to EKITER that are announced in the Platform and that can provide legal and fiscal support to write their statutes, the Partners Agreement, administrative procedures, new investments, etc.

-Yes, a user can buy or sell points for a given project by making an offer on the Platform's exchange forum (under development).
-Except for the members of the entrepreneurial team, who will not be able to sell their points/tokens in that exchange forum, although they will be able to buy points.
+Yes, the participating collaborators can buy or sell tokens of a certain project by making an offer through the channels (currently under development) specified by EKITER's Platform when these are available.
+However, the members of the Entrepreneurial Team and the Sponsors will not be able to sell their tokens in these channels, although they will be able to buy tokens from the collaborators.
 All sales transactions are registered on the Platform.

-Yes, the risk of failure in this initial phase of an entrepreneurial project is very high, so backers are advised to diversify their contributions into different projects.
+Yes, the risk of failure in this initial phase of an entrepreneurial project is very high, so patrons are advised to diversify their contributions into different projects.

-EKITER's objective is to facilitate the promotion of entrepreneurial projects at an early stage of design and validation of the business model, putting entrepreneurs in contact with backers and collaborators, providing free model documents to help manage the project and facilitating contact with external services for training, mentoring, legal, etc.
+EKITER's objective is to facilitate the promotion of entrepreneurial projects at an early stage of design and validation of the business model, putting entrepreneurs in contact with patrons and collaborators, providing free model documents to help manage the project and facilitating contact with external services for training, tutoring, legal, etc.

-EKITER does not analyses the technical or economic viability of the projects nor does it interfere in the decisions made by the entrepreneurial team.
+EKITER does not analyse the technical or economic viability of the projects, nor does it intervene in the decisions made by the Entrepreneurial Team.
 Therefore, EKITER is not responsible for the success or failure of the projects.

-Entrepreneurs, or also co-founders, are people over 18 who promote an entrepreneurial project by making it known at EKITER and who, in general, seek funding or collaboration through the Platform.
+Entrepreneurs, or also co-founders, are those adults who promote an entrepreneurial project by making it known at EKITER and who, in general, seek funding or collaboration through the Platform.

 Once you have registered as an entrepreneur and filled in the necessary profile information to validate the user's identity (KYC), you must follow the instructions on the Platform, accessing the "my projects" page on the management panel menu, and there select "create a project".
 You must fill in the corresponding data for the publication of the same and then click on "Publish project".

-At this point the project goes into a review phase where EKITER checks only that the project is legally and ethically acceptable.
-EKITER does not carry out any analysis of the technical or economic viability of the projects presented in the Platform.
+At this point the project goes into a review phase where EKITER only checks that the project is legally and ethically acceptable.
+EKITER does not carry out any analysis of the technical or economic viability of the proposed projects.